Last updated: January 2026

 - Standardize supply staging so staff do not improvise.

-- Use appropriate primary engineering controls (PECs) and room configurations that align with CSP activities performed.
+- Use appropriate primary engineering controls (PECs) and room configurations that align with the CSP activities performed.

 - Maintain certification and maintenance evidence; ensure repairs trigger impact assessments and any necessary requalification.